jrnd-io/jr-kafka-connect-source/README.md

 ## Installation

 ### Manual

+> [!NOTE]
+> JR executable should be installed on Kafka Connect Worker nodes to run the connector _(see Quickstart for an example)_.
+Instructions on how to install JR on a target host are available at: https://jrnd.io
+> .
+A _docker compose_ with a predefined Kafka Connect cluster and JR is available in _quickstart_ folder.

  - Download and extract the ZIP file from [releases](https://github.com/jrnd-io/jr-kafka-connect-source/releases).
  - Extract the ZIP file contents and copy the contents to the desired location on every Kafka Connect worker nodes, for example _/home/connect/jr_.